What happens if I do not pay enough tax?

 However, if HMRC have persistently got something wrong year after year, ESC A19 does provide for the tax to be written off for all years up to and including 2022/23.
 So, if you underpaid tax in earlier tax years, and an underpayment in 2022/23 occurred for the same reasons, ESC A19 might apply – this depends on your individual circumstances.

 If you think any of the above might apply to you, read our separate page on Extra-statutory Concession A19.

 - Was I misinformed by HMRC?

-HMRC set themselves high standards and if they fail in maintaining those standards they may write off the tax, but be aware that this is only likely to be in a few cases.
+HMRC set themselves high standards and if they fail in maintaining those standards they may make a payment of compensation for costs or difficulties you have incurred.

 If you are not entirely happy that HMRC have done everything correctly, then you should read our page on Complaining about misleading information from HMRC.

 If, after considering the above, you decide you are not within one of the limited circumstances that enable you to challenge your underpayment, or if you have made such a challenge and found you can take your case no further, you will have to agree with HMRC how you will pay the tax.

 If you receive a form P800, you should not be in Self Assessment and therefore HMRC will usually try to collect any tax due through PAYE coding adjustments.

-⚠️ Note: HMRC operate dynamic coding practices too.
+⚠️ Note: HMRC operate dynamic coding practices.
 This means that if they become aware of an underpayment arising during a tax year, they may adjust your tax code part way through the tax year in order to collect some or all of the extra tax due.
 This may mean that no underpayment or a smaller underpayment arises, which would then be reflected in the form P800 for that tax year.

 If HMRC cannot collect the tax through your PAYE code, because, for example, you have left the UK or are not working, they will contact you about arranging payment another way.